 You don’t have to feel ashamed or alone if you aren’t okay.
 It doesn’t mean that you’ve failed.
 Nor does it mean that you’re a bad person.

 If you had a broken arm, you’d get it looked at, right?
-Why should you treat your mental health any different?
-If your mental health is getting in the way of daily activities, you should consider getting help – regardless of the cost.
+Why should you treat your mental health any differently?
+If your mental health is getting in the way of daily activities, you should consider getting help, regardless of the cost.